PROJECT · TOK0 / FIELD COMPRESSION UNIT

 └── (15 more language ecosystems)

-Each *_cmd.rs exposes one pub fn run(args: <Args>) -> Result<()> and follows the same shape: capture output, apply filter, fall back on error, propagate exit code, record to meter.
+Each *_cmd.rs has one pub fn run(args: <Args>) -> Result<()> and the same shape: capture output, apply filter, fall back on error, propagate exit code, record to meter.

 Most simple compressions are TOML rules under apps/cli/src/rules/, not Rust modules.
 Native compressors are reserved for multi-pass parsing, AST-aware filtering, or JSON reshaping.
 See Writing TOML rules.